 In Rise Of The Kasai, the twins are apparently supposed to be attractive female sorceresses who are able to enslave the whole Horde (the all male army of the Kasai cult) through magically assisted seduction, and even manage to do this to the main hero, Rau.
 How much of their power was meant to be based off of actual attractiveness and how much was meant to be pure magic is never really addressed.

 The Order of the Stick has a number of these because of its medium, what with them all being stick figures.
 Whoa, that was a nice Samus Is a Girl reveal of the beautiful Miko there, wasn't it?
+And you can totally see why all the boys are chasing Julia, mreeow!
 This has resulted in fans widely assuming nearly every character is attractive, unless specifically stated otherwise.